-We at Baptist Health Sciences University are concerned about the welfare, security and safety of every individual at the University.
+We at Baptist Health Sciences University are concerned about the welfare, security, and safety of every individual at the University.
 While our current campus crime statistics remain low, maintaining a secure and safe campus environment can only be achieved through a cooperative effort of the entire University community.

-This publication is prepared in compliance with section 485 (F) of the Higher Education Act Public Law 101-542, as amended in 1992, 1998, and 2013; the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act) - Public Law 101-542; and the College and University Security Information Act (Tennessee law TCA 38-10-101 et. seq).
-The information provided herein was provided by the Campus Safety Program and is intended to assist the University community, working in harmony with Campus Security, to foster a safe environment in which we can live, study and work productively.
-The information contained within this report was compiled from reports by, but not limited to, Campus Safety, Residence Life, other Campus Security Authorities and Local Law Enforcement.
+This publication is prepared in compliance with section 485 (F) of the Higher Education Act Public Law 101-542, the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act) - Public Law 101-542, and the College and University Security Information Act (Tennessee law TCA 38-10-101 et. seq).
+The information herein was provided by the Campus Safety Program and is intended to assist the University community, working in harmony with Campus Security, to foster a safe environment in which we can live, study and work productively.
+The information contained within this report was compiled from reports by, but not limited to, Campus Safety, Residence Life, other Campus Security Authorities and local law enforcement.

-Baptist Health Sciences University has a total of 15 full-time equivalent employees and headcount at fall census date of 797, including 66 students who live in the residence hall.
-The primary physical facility for Baptist Health Sciences University is the Campus Hub, which is located at 1003 Monroe Avenue, Memphis, Tennessee, and contains 116,000 square foot with an atrium design.
+Baptist Health Sciences University has a total of 168 full-time equivalent employees and headcount at fall census date of 804, including 64 students who live in the residence hall.
+The primary physical facility for Baptist Health Sciences University is the Campus Hub, a 116,000 square foot atrium designed space, which is located at 1003 Monroe Avenue, Memphis, Tennessee.
 The Campus Hub building includes both educational facilities and residence quarters with single and double occupancy rooms.
-The facility contains classrooms; conference rooms; recreational facilities, the library; and faculty, staff, and administrative offices.
-The Health Sciences Library offers online indexes, an online catalog, journals, books, and various multi-media resources.
+The facility contains classrooms, conference rooms, recreational facilities, faculty and staff offices, and the library.
+The Health Sciences Library offers online indexes, an online catalog, journals, books, and various multimedia resources.
 It contains student study rooms, a media room, and serves as the open access site for computer usage at individual workstations.